JACK0YORK/NewASM/README.md

 - Acquire a working 64 bit project and add a shrotcut for replicating it as well.

 ### Shoutouts
-StackOverflow
+-StackOverflow
-Random tech forums from 20 years ago
+-Random tech forums from 20 years ago
-Microsoft's batch documentation
+-Microsoft's batch documentation
-Kip Irvine
+-Kip Irvine

 ### MIT License